 - The Form 26 shall have details of pending criminal cases against the candidates in bold letters.

 - If a candidate is contesting an election on the ticket of a particular party, he/she is required to inform the party about the criminal cases pending against him/her.

 - The concerned political party has to publish the information pertaining to the candidates of the party with pending criminal cases both in its website and also in newspapers and Television channels.

 - The candidate as well as the concerned political party are required to publish information in this regard in newspapers and through Television channels on three occasions during the campaign period.

 Every candidate at the time of filing nomination paper, should also provide details of all the liabilities to public financial institutions & the government.
-Earlier, an additional affidavit in the format prescribed along with the ‘No Demand Certificate’ from the agencies providing electricity, water and telephone.
-He/she is also required to give details of rent, in case he had been in occupation of any Govt. accommodation during the last 10 years.
-This affidavit is in addition to the affidavit required to be filed in Form 26.
+Earlier, an additional affidavit also had to be filed with the ‘No Dues Certificate’ from the agencies providing electricity, water and telephone.
+He/she is also required to give details of rent, in case he had been in occupation of any government accommodation during the last 10 years.
+Now those details are included in Form 26.
+Hence the candidate is not required to file any additional affidavit.

 Certified extract of electoral roll

 In case the candidate is registered as an elector/voter in the electoral roll of a constituency different from the constituency from which he/she stands as a candidate, then a copy of electoral roll of that constituency where the name of the candidate is entered must be attached with the Nomination paper.

 Form A and Form B (applicable in the case of candidates set up by political parties)